jwplayer/ott-web-app/docs/features/video-protection.md

 ### Token generation

-The tokens are generated using the property API key.
-See [here](https://developer.jwplayer.com/jwplayer/docs/protect-your-content-with-signed-urls) for more info.
 This is how a decoded token looks like:

 ```
 {